Les Leopold, Executive Director

 He is currently spearheading Covid-19 health and safety response efforts alongside immigrant worker centers nationwide.

-Chris Raab, Project Director
+Kris Raab, Project Director

 Kris Raab spent more than 20 years at the Communications Workers of America in research, bargaining support, mobilization, and education.
 Through CWA’s long-standing relationship with The Labor Institute, she was introduced to the small group activity method for workshops and quickly became a zealous advocate for it.
 She developed or contributed to more than two dozen workshop curriculums for contract mobilization, internal organizing, and legislative and political advocacy and trained hundreds of worker-trainers in the small group method.